ramluislmarmol/spam_messages_analysis/README.md

 # Project Description

 ## Rationale
 This project aims on analyzing spam messages from various mobile carriers in the Philippines using an interactive dashboard.
-It uses MySQL for database management and Power BI for dynamic data visualization.
+It uses MySQL for database management and preliminary manipulation and Power BI for dynamic data visualization.
+This project's goal is to inform the public of spam messages, giving them an overview on where the messages come from, whats inside them and the general trends of messages.

 ## Project Output
 ### Dashboard